NFL says it will play Black national anthem at all games in 2021

 The NFL says it is an effort to reinforce the league’s 10-year, $250 million commitment to combat systemic racism.
 Rapper Jay-Z and his Roc Nation label have been advising the league on its “Inspire Change” initiative since last year.

-Black players make up nearly a quarter of the league.
+Black players make up nearly 60% of the league, according to 2019 figures.
 Last year, commissioner Roger Goodell publicly said the NFL can’t afford to ignore its players’ deep concerns about racial justice.

 NewsNationNow.com spoke with an NFL representative who told us the league is still finalizing things for this season.
 But the news is getting backlash from some fans who would prefer the league not weigh in on social issues.